Rishabh-insightlenz/disaster-management-pipeline/README.md

 Go to http://0.0.0.0:3001/

+And by using udacity workspace we can use link such as https://view6914b2f4-3001.udacity-student-workspaces.com/ where  SPACEID: view6914b2f4 can be found in another terminal by using env|grep WORK

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.